yeyz66/viettts/TTS_RATE_LIMIT_README.md

 ## Overview

-The system implements a global rate limit for text-to-speech operations, allowing only a configurable number of operations per minute (default: 5).
+The system implements a global rate limit for text-to-speech operations, allowing only a configurable number of operations per day (default set in environment variables).
 When the limit is reached, additional requests are placed in a queue and processed in order when capacity becomes available.

 ## Features